danielefongo/zoomj/readme.md

 ```
 npm install -g zoomj
 zoomj add # it will ask you to add an alias for your room
+zoomj remove # it will ask you to remove a room
 zoomj # it will ask you to select one of the stored rooms
 ```